seer-lab/GitView/README.md

     * add_new.php
     * index.php

-6. All other files can be deleted or the permissions can be remoked for both group and other users.
+6. All other files can be deleted or the permissions can be revoked for both group and other users.

         sudo chmod go-rx <file name>